 20. Letting washing up gloves fall in the water, so they get wet on the inside - 5%

 Do you agree?
 Let us know via Twitter which offences you'd like to see made illegal!

-Related show tags: CSI: MIAMI, GUNSMOKE, NCIS, NCIS: LOS ANGELES, SCORPION, TEXAS RANGER, WALKER MORE FEATURES Brand New: Perry Mason
+Related show tags: CSI: MIAMI, GUNSMOKE, NCIS, NCIS: LOS ANGELES, SCORPION, TEXAS RANGER, WALKER MORE FEATURES Will you catch The Fugitive in July?

 Posted on Friday 31st January 2020

-The cases were usually won by way of pivotal confessions of witnesses, solicited by Perry Mason (Burr's) surgeon-like examination or with last-minute, key evidence brought into the courtroom by private investigator, Paul Drake (Will...SHARE: READ MORE CBS Justice +1 coming to Freeview channel 69!
+The cases were usually won by way of pivotal confessions of witnesses, solicited by Perry Mason (Burr's) surgeon-like examination or with last-minute, key evidence brought into the courtroom by private investigator, Paul Drake (William Hopper).
+Della Street (Barbara Hale), Perry´s faithful secretary, was always at Pe...SHARE: READ MORE CBS Justice +1 coming to Freeview channel 69!

 Posted on Tuesday 7th January 2020